Robinson hit 29 home runs that year and drove in 117 runs, as the Sox went 81-73-1.

 Coming over from the Bulls organization, Brooks Boyer was named White Sox vice president of marketing, replacing the taciturn and aloof Rob Gallas.
 Boyer immediately instituted a series of great ad campaigns (including “Sox Pride” and “Win or Die Trying”) that keyed interest, tweaked the Cubs and generated excitement among the fan base.

-Relief pitcher Matt Albers threw his 30th consecutive scoreless outing, breaking the team record set by Jesse Crain.
+Relief pitcher Matt Albers threw his 30th consecutive scoreless outing, breaking the White Sox record set by Jesse Crain.
 Albers’ streak dated back to Aug.
 5, 2015 and spanned 33 innings.
-Ironically, the streak was snapped in a game several days later, when two unearned runs crossed the plate and were charged to Albers.
+Ironically, Albers’ streak was snapped in a game several days later, on April 30 in Baltimore, when a José Abreu error caused two unearned runs to cross the plate, charged to Albers.